AlexXanderGrib/package-template/README.md

    4. Exports mapping
    5. Git Hooks
 3. Remember to run `npm test` before publishing to include coverage files in package and increase quality of your package
+4. **PUBLISH USING ONLY NPM**.
+Not doing this will decrease score by 15-25%

 ### How to max `maintenance`?